Why Pray for Israel's Elderly?

 Sometimes doesn’t it feel like our life’s troubles are insurmountable?

-Especially now under the COVID-19 quarantine feelings of isolation or loneliness can become very strong can’t they?
+During the COVID-19 pandemic feelings of isolation or loneliness could become very strong.

-Unfortunately those anxieties can cloud our prayers to God.
+Unfortunately anxieties during times of trouble can cloud our prayers to God.
 Sometimes in the back of our mind we can wonder, “Is He really there?”
 “Will He really reach down to us?”
 And that makes our prayers sometimes weak and trembling when they should be strong and rejoicing, even in the worst times.

 But do you know why I begin by focusing my prayers on Israel?